-About shoes for tango - Shoes always do more than protect us from the floor.
-They are, as we say, oversignified.
-My rebel tango position on shoes is that you should wear whatever makes you feel sexy.
+About shoes for tango – Wear whatever makes you feel sexy.
 I see no reason whatsoever to wear technical dance shoes, and several reasons not to.
 Like clothing, there are a few functional requirements, but many non-dance shoes meet these requirements, while looking and feeling much better than tango shoes.

 Yoga Toes Stop Foot Pain – Yogatoes are widely used by ballerinas to manage foot pain.
 They exercise the tiny muscles of your toes so that your feet work better to support your body.
 Where to order:

-The codigos (advanced) 18 May 2016 - The codigos exist to protect egos and relationships.
+The codigos (advanced) 18 May 2016 – The codigos exist to protect egos and relationships.
 They are really very handy, and I recommend you follow them.
-(Here’s our Guide to Tango Etiquette and posts about why to use the cabeceo) The codigos are like your best friend, who takes care of you when you are drunk.
-They ensure that you don’t betray your wife in a moment of confused infatuation, or piss in public.
-They ensure you will look as good as possible (and people are watching [...more]
+The codigos are like your best friend, who takes care of you when you are drunk.

 Berlin Tango Histories 22 October 2015 – “Berlin is the first city of the world where you had tango community who danced Argentine Tango.
 In Japan in 40s and 50s you had many people who heard tango music, But dancers in a community, you had in Uruguay and BsAs, but not in Europe.
 The first point of the world to have this outside from South America was Berlin.
 Berlin is famous for the boheme life.
 People come here to go out, to meet people, to laugh and love with them.
 And tango is a part of this.

-Tango in Berlin 30 August 2014 - Berlin is purported to be the #2 city in the world for Argentine Tango.
+Tango in Berlin 2014 30 August 2014 – Berlin is purported to be the #2 city in the world for Argentine Tango.
 No one knows what this means – number of dancers, level… It doesn’t matter, it’s well worth the trip.
-This post is a summary of my experiences in July and August, 2014.
-I write this post in an attempt to be useful to visiting dancers.
-The section on Milonga Popular was updated on 10 April 2015.
-Roter Salon was updated in December 2016.
-Please also note that [...more]
+This post began as a summary of my experiences in July and August, 2014, so it still has the flavor of a […]

 Music in which the rhythm doesn’t make noise 13 June 2014 – Last month we had the pleasure of dancing tango to the live jazz saxophone of Junio Karokaro.
 For some of us, the lack of a beat was challenging.
 One leader said “I can’t use sequences, I have to lead one element at a time.”
 Others promptly felt comfortable with it.
 We all agreed that this dancing was riveting.
 It took a lot of concentration and felt very satisfying.